fmi08icds/HomeWorks/koenig/hw1/README.md

 * Create Github access token
 * Git Push

+# Configuration in PyCharm
-In PyCharm select the Python interpreter from conda environment fmi08icds In PyCharm select the Jupyterlab kernel from conda environment fmi08icds
+* In PyCharm select the Python interpreter from conda environment fmi08icds
+* In PyCharm select the Jupyterlab kernel from conda environment fmi08icds

+# Test JupyterLab notebook

+* created notebooks/test1.ipynb
+* simple test cases in this notebook within the PyCharm IDE